muohannedxd/muohannedxd/README.md

 <img src="Github_banner.png">

-<h3 align="center">A passionate Artificial Intelligence major with a keen interest in cybersecurity and a solid knowledge in web development</h3>
+<h4 align="left">A passionate Artificial Intelligence major with a keen interest in cybersecurity and a solid knowledge in web development</h4>

 - 🌱 I’m currently learning **about Data science & cybersecurity**